 Unfortunately, that didn’t tell me anything and it didn’t sell me on the idea of eating Okra.

-However, today I AM going to give you the 5 best and most surprising benefits of Okra that I wish my mom had told me.
+However, today it’s 2023 and I AM going to give you the 5 best and most surprising benefits of Okra that I wish my mom had told me.

 One of the biggest benefits of Okra is how beneficial it is for blood sugar1.